-"I have only been back in the [location anonymised] for a couple of months, so I don't really know anyone, so this way there is a measure of connection of the people you can actually see.
-Rather than just asking some barfly who you happen to be sat next to."

-As social media platforms have made drugs more accessible there is a risk that this will increase the frequency of drug use or the likelihood of initiation of use.
+- "I have only been back in the [location anonymised] for a couple of months, so I don't really know anyone, so this way there is a measure of connection of the people you can actually see.
+Rather than just asking some barfly who you happen to be sat next to." - Adult who has bought drugs through social media frequency of drug use or the likelihood of initiation of use.
 A poll commissioned by Volteface in 2018 highlighted an association between access to drugs and their use.58 According to its findings, young people who had tried alcohol were 11.6% more likely to think alcohol was 'somewhat easy' or 'very easy' to access.
 Equally, young people who had tried cannabis were 28.2% more likely to think that cannabis was 'somewhat easy' or 'very easy' to access.
 Similarly, a US survey of young people and parents found that accessibility of alcohol is associated with significant increases in the trajectories of young adolescent alcohol use.59 A recent increase in the availability of higher purity cocaine on Europe's drug markets has been attributed to the recent rise in cocaine use across Europe.60